tim-one/tinyrand/README.md

 ## Versions

-In general, the more bits in the state, the higher quality the results.

-- 0: 16-bit state, and no int larger than a 32-bit unsigned int is created.
+- 0: 32-bit state, and no int larger than a 32-bit unsigned int is created.
 All implementations should support version 0.

-- 1: 26-bit state, and no int larger than a 52-bit unsigned int is created.
-This is for languages that use IEEE-754 "double precision" floats as their native "number" type, where unsgined ints through 53 bits can be represented exactly,

 ## Python docs